 - Stuffed Baked Meatballs (Two Ways)

-How to Store Fridge Pickles
+How To Store Fridge Pickles

 Make sure you have a tight-fitting lid on each jar.
 Be sure to store them in the fridge for at least 24 hours before eating them for the best result.
 If you used very fresh pickling cucumbers, they should last for 2 months in the fridge.